-- Participating in project outputs: attending conferences with paper presentations and co-authoring research reports and scholarly article/papers;
+- You will participate in and lead scientific outputs of the project, e.g. attending conferences with paper presentations and co-authoring research reports and scholarly article/papers;

 - Opportunity to work in a professional and friendly team with distinguished professors, renowned researchers and opinion leaders;

 1) Academic CV (with details on qualifications/ degree; scholarly achievements and awards, experience in research projects, academic interests, etc.);